“Though my wife still respects me, I really misuse her; I am having an affair with a random computer.” — “2000 Man,” by The Rolling Stones

 Which is only fitting, because brilliant people, technologies and events are a central part of Mac life and history.
 Jef Raskin, Alan Kay and Xerox PARC, the 1984 commercial, the first Mac says “Hello,” Bill Atkinson, QuickDraw, QuickTime, Clarus the Dogcow, Bruce Horn, Susan Kare … there are far too many to remember, let alone list.
 Fortunately, Owen Linzmayer’s new Apple Confidential 2.0 will replace my worn copy of the Mac Bathroom Reader and let me stroll through Apple’s back pages.
 And ”

-” is an invaluable Web resource for archived and ancillary materials.
+Making the Macintosh ” is an invaluable Web resource for archived and ancillary materials.

 Happy 20th anniversary, Mac.